windellevega/windellevega/README.md

 ## Hi there 👋
-I'm a Full Stack Web Application developer based on the Philippines!
+I'm a Full Stack Web Application developer based in the Philippines!
 * I specialize on doing back-end and securely exposing business logic through RESTful APIs (Laravel, ASP.Net Core)
 * I also do front-end applications using different UI kits (Bootstrap/Materialize) and Javascript frameworks/libraries (VueJS, Angular)